OCR TOOLS

 High Accuracy

-IronOCR is more accurate with complex layouts, noisy images, and low-resolution texts than its closest competitors Tesseract or EasyOCR.
-In-built image preprocessing tools, such as noise reduction, and contrast adjustments, all increase the possibilities of achieving accuracy in real-world applications.
+IronOCR stands out for its accuracy with complex layouts, noisy images, and low-resolution texts when compared to Tesseract or EasyOCR.
+Its built-in image preprocessing tools, such as noise reduction and contrast adjustments, contribute to achieving high accuracy in real-world applications.

 Multi-format and Layout Preservation